 Here’s a Pin to save to one of your Favorite Gardening Boards or Fall Boards on Pinterest:

-My number three tip for keeping mums looking great is to make sure they have sufficient water.
-All the tips are important, but this one is probably the most important.
-Mums like to be moist, so don’t let them dry out.
-Once you have your mums home, immediately check to see if they are moist, if not, give them a drink.
+Once you have your mums home, immediately check to see if the soil is damp by simply sticking your finger in the top inch of soil.
+If the soil feels dry, give them a nice slow soak.
 Also, grab a saucer that you have laying around or an old plate and put that under the pot.
 These saucers are the ones I use and they work perfect.
-The saucer will catch the water run off and help to keep the plant moist at the bottom where the roots will drink it up.
+The saucer will catch the water run off and help to keep the plant moist at the bottom where the root ball will soak up the moisture.

 Tips for Keeping Potted Mums Looking Great – Deadhead